Position: Program Manager

 · Attend donor and partner meetings as needed.

 · Work with colleagues across the ASAS national network to share information, resources, and collaborate on national efforts.

 · Travel to off-site meetings, trainings, and events.

 · Perform other duties as assigned.

 The Program Manager is a leadership position and is expected to have at least seven years’ experience in any one or more of the following sectors: nonprofit management, Out of School time (OST) and education, with demonstrated success in program and organizational oversight.
 The PM must demonstrate an ability to multitask in a fast-paced environment.
 Strong written and oral communication skills are essential.
 An understanding of the local non-profit, education landscape in Cleveland is preferable.
 Experience with the 21st Century Community Learning Centers Grant strongly preferred.
 Must clear DOJ & FBI Livescan and tuberculosis test.
 An undergraduate degree is required.
 This position is ideal for a non-profit leader with a passion for building an organization.

 The salary for this position is commensurate with the qualifications and experience of the individual candidate.
 ASAS offers competitive benefits including, but not limited to health, dental, and vision, 18 days of paid time off, LifeBlend days, and 15 paid holidays.

 How To Apply

-Please submit a cover letter and resume via e-mail to: firstname.lastname@example.org.
-Your cover letter should be in PDF format and indicate how your experience is in direct alignment with the mission and vision of After-School All-Stars.
-Please put “Program Manager” and your last name in the subject heading.
+Please submit a cover letter and resume in PDF format via e-mail to: email@example.com.
+Your cover letter should indicate how your experience is in direct alignment with the mission and vision of ASAS.
+Please put “Program Manager, Cleveland” and your last name in the subject heading.